followingthefasciaplane/PHP-VMF-Diff-Checker/README.md

 - Fix the parser, because it's pretty cooked right now.
 - Design a better UI.
 - Expand the analysis and statistics to all possible KeyValues you can generate within Hammer++
+- Enhance the analysis and comparison statistics between two different versions of the same map.
 - Security